 It’s important that you be able to distinguish between the two types of apology, and when to use each:

-- Simple Model for Smaller Hurts: the Simple Model apology is for small infractions – the little blunders of everyday life.
-Regret is expressed, but the weightier words such as “I’m sorry” and “I apologize” are saved for another time.
+• Simple Model for Smaller Hurts: the Simple Model apology is for small infractions – the little blunders of everyday life.
+Regret is expressed, but the weightier words such as “I’m sorry” and “I apologise” are saved for another time.
 In this scenario, you can instead say sincerely, “By the way, I regret that I…”

-- Full-Scale Model for Larger Mistakes: the Full-Scale Model of apologizing is for when you’ve said or done something that was, consciously or unconsciously, deliberately hurtful.
+• Full-Scale Model for Larger Mistakes: the Full-Scale Model of apologising is for when you’ve said or done something that was, consciously or unconsciously, deliberately hurtful.
 This is when you pull out the big guns.

 For this type of apology, you want to sort of “knock on the psychic door” by offering a preamble, such as: